OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDelayExtended.rst

     Signal delay - extended version.
 Allows setting delay value in various units.
 Note that the inherited property 04p01 DelayTime is also supported by this class and reflects actual achieved delay in seconds.
+This class is **deprecated** in AES70-2022.

     **Properties**: